KlasafGeijerstam/Tosca/backend/web/web_backend/README.md

 and a *PostgreSQL* database.
 The web-backend takes a configuration file in TOML-format as an argument.

+### Generating a test-certificate
+An easy way to generate a certificate for testing is by using `mkcert`.
+* `mkcert --install` : Installs a development-root certificate
+* ./generate_certificate : Creates a certificate and key-file.
+* Configure the configuration file with the generated files (`config.toml`)

 ### Login provider
 For testing, the easiest setup is to use the `dev_login` login provider.
 The login provider takes two arguments, the port to listen on and the URL to redirect logged